-(c) The aggregate carrying amount of property, plant and equipment, right-of-use assets, trade and bills receivables pledged for the Group's short-term bank and other loans is as follows:
+(b) The aggregate carrying amount of property, plant and equipment, right-ofuse assets, trade and bills receivable pledged for the Group's short-term bank loans is as follows:

-2019 RMB'000 2018 RMB'000
+2020 RMB'000 2019 RMB'000

-Property, plant and equipment 145,230 79,182
+Property, plant and equipment Right-of-use assets Bills receivable 84,571 25,294 - 145,230 26,486 8,000

-Lease prepayments 38,653

-Right-of-use assets 26,486

-Bills receivable 8,000

-Trade receivables - 22,400

-179,716 140,235
+109,865 179,716

-(d) Certain of the Group's bank loans are subject to the fulfilment of covenants relating to financial ratios commonly found in lending arrangements with financial institutions.
+(c) Certain of the Group's bank loans are subject to the fulfilment of covenants relating to financial ratios commonly found in lending arrangements with financial institutions.
 If the Group were to breach the covenants, the loans would become payable on demand.
 The Group regularly monitors its compliance with these covenants.
 Further details of the Group's management of liquidity risk are set out in Note 24(b).
-At 31 December 2019, none of the covenants had been breached (2018: None).
+At 31 December 2020, none of the covenants had been breached (2019: None).